Nick Beggs: Career

-Beggs and Askew have been heavily involved with a duo named Industrial Salt, which have been successful in Japan.
-They have written material for Claudia Mills, a finalist on the talent show Let Me Entertain You.
+Beggs and Askew have also written material for Claudia Mills, a finalist on the talent show Let Me Entertain You.

 A reformed Kajagoogoo with Beggs, Askew and Croxford Neale toured in 2004.
 Limahl and Strode both rejoined in 2008, and the band toured extensively.
 The band released an EP of new material in 2011.
 In an interview with Cherry Red TV in 2018, Beggs talked about the reunion, stating "we reformed and we toured and we recorded an EP and remastered the back catalogue...and at that point I felt that we had done it all.
 It was a nice way to tie it up, put a bow on it and leave it alone and move on."

 Since 2011, Beggs is a member of Steven Wilson's touring band, having also played on Wilson's albums Grace For Drowning, The Raven That Refused to Sing, Hand.
 Cannot.
-Erase., the EP 41/2, To the Bone and The Future Bites.
+Erase., the EP 41/2, To the Bone, The Future Bites and The Harmony Codex.

 In February 2013, Beggs's project Lifesigns, with John Young and Frosty Beedle, released a self-titled album.

-Beggs also became a member of the band Fish on Friday, which released an album named Godspeed at the end of 2014, and contributed to John Mitchell's solo project Lonely Robot, which released the album Please Come Home in February 2015.
+Beggs also became a member of the Belgian prog band Fish on Friday, starting the collaboration with their third album named Godspeed at the end of 2014, marking the starting point of a series of successful albums, along a decade: Quiet Life (2017), Black Rain (2020), and the most recent creation, 8mm (2023).

+He contributed to John Mitchell's solo project Lonely Robot, which released the album Please Come Home in February 2015.

 Beggs's latest collaboration is named The Mute Gods, with Marco Minneman and Roger King.
 Their first album was released in January 2016, titled Do Nothing till You Hear from Me.
 This was followed up with Tardigrades Will Inherit The Earth in February 2017 and Atheists and Believers in 2019.

+In 2024, Beggs temporarily replaced bass player Peter Trewavas of Marillion, who was unavailable after a medical procedure.

 Personal life

-From his first marriage to Eleni Gagoushi, which ended in 1994, he has one daughter, named Lula, who was born 29 May 1991.
-He has another daughter, Willow Beggs (b.2002), with his girlfriend Ann Staniford, whom he married in 2003.
-He is stepfather to his wife's three children: Olivia, Callum and Jake Keenan.
-Beggs currently lives in Leighton Buzzard, Bedfordshire.

-Beggs was a pescetarian for a while and currently is a vegetarian as of January 2016 due to his rejection of the livestock industry.
+Beggs was a pescetarian for a while.
+He has been a vegetarian as of January 2016, due to his rejection of the livestock industry.